google/mathfu/Documentation/src/Programmers-Guide/Chapter02_Vectors.md

 <a name="about">
 ## About
-In the distribution of GooMath is a Vector class which stores data and defines a number of operations that can be performed.
+In the distribution of MathFu is a Vector class which stores data and defines a number of operations that can be performed.

 <a name="data"></a><br/>